CivicActions/ssp-toolkit/docs/ssp.md

 ##### AWS

-In this architecture, access to audit data and tools are restricted to only personnel assigned by the organization to IAM groups and roles which are associated with access control policies for such access.
-In addition, server side encryption of Audit bucket, Amazon S3 bucket policies are configured to restrict access to those appropriate IAM groups/roles, and with read-only permissions.
+Access to audit data and tools is determined by access control policies for IAM groups and roles.
+Only users assigned to IAM groups and roles with access to audit data and tools can access them.
+Additionally, AWS uses server-side encryption on Amazon S3 bucket logs, and maintains them as read-only files.

 ##### CivicActions